 What is Disabled Australian Apprentice Wage Support?

-Disabled Australian Apprentice Wage Support (DAAWS) is an Australian Government incentive payable to an employer who employs an Australian Apprentice who satisfies the disability eligibility criteria in an Australian Apprenticeship.
+Disabled Australian Apprentice Wage Support (DAAWS) is an Australian Government incentive payable to an employer who employs an Australian Apprentice who satisfies the disability eligibility criteria outlined in the Australian Apprenticeship Incentives Programme.

 This wage support is also available to an employer who employs an Australian Apprentice who becomes disabled during their apprenticeship or traineeship.